-- 1. All students enrolled in special classes. - 2.
-Students presenting with the most significant needs in mainstream classes in post-primary schools who are accessing the highest level of the Continuum of Support (School Support Plus) .
+- 1. All students enrolled in special classes. - Students presenting with the most significant needs in mainstream classes in post-primary schools who are accessing the highest level of the Continuum of Support (School Support Plus).
 This will include a small number of students with enduring needs which significantly affect their capacity to learn, to function independently and to participate in education.

-These students require highly individualised and differentiated learning programmes that are significantly different to their peers.
+These students require highly individualised, intensive, targeted and additional teaching and learning supports as their special educational needs are enduring, and significantly impact on their learning and participation in the school environment.
 These students may present with the following: